COSC-499-W2025/capstone-project-team-20/documents/logs/teamWeeklyLogs/teamWeeklyLogs.md

 **Continuing tasks from last week and plan for the next week:**

 Issue [COSC-499-W2025/capstone-project-team-20#114](https://github.com/COSC-499-W2025/capstone-project-team-20/issues/36) for Kaan.
 I will be continuing this issue next week to expand the badge system and integrate it so that it works in tandem with the rest of the program.

+Issue [COSC-499-W2025/capstone-project-team-20#146](https://github.com/COSC-499-W2025/capstone-project-team-20/issues/146) for Lex.
+Finishing off the sub issues needed for this, including refactoring changes to allow a wider range of uses for the progress bar.

 **Burnup chart:**